Session b5: Pseudo-absence and background data

 clim <- terra::crop(clim, c(-12,45,35,73))

-# We have already extracted environmental data and raster cellnumbers for the species data
+# Extract raster cellnumbers for the species data

 # Remember to remove any rows with duplicate cellnumbers if necessary:

-## logical(0)
+## [1] 209

 # From now on, we just need the coordinates:

-gbif_shrew_coords <- gbif_shrew_cleaned[,c('decimalLongitude','decimalLatitude')]
+gbif_shrew_coords <- gbif_shrew_dat[,c('decimalLongitude','decimalLatitude')]

 We place a buffer of 200 km around the shrew records and sample background points randomly from within the buffer but excluding presence locations (remember that also other pseudo-absence/background data strategies are possible).
+We sample three times as many background data points as we have presences.
+Strictly, we should use ten times as many background points (Barbet-Massin et al. 2012), but we use a multiplier of three here for simplicity.

 # Make SpatVector: